Purpurax/chess-ai/README.md

 - create new agent

 ### en pasant
-This rule is not being considered as it complicated the code for no reason.
+This rule is not being considered as it complicates the code for no reason.